dotnet/ResXResourceManager/Documentation/Topics/Xliff.md

 This can be useful if your translation service accepts `Xliff` files as a translation source.

-You can also complement or replace the [Multilingua lApp Toolkit (MAT)](https://marketplace.visualstudio.com/items?itemName=MultilingualAppToolkit.MultilingualAppToolkit-18308)
+You can also complement or replace the [Multilingual App Toolkit (MAT)](https://marketplace.visualstudio.com/items?itemName=MultilingualAppToolkit.MultilingualAppToolkit-18308)

 ### Configuration